ginstrom/paladin-novel/chapters/01_mark-of-betrayal.md

 "But sir, if too many die before we arrive—"

-"Boy, you're new to this, aren't you?"
-The second guard's voice turned instructional.
+"Boy, this is your first time on this run, isn't it?" asked the older guard.
 "See, the mine bosses, they order by the shipload, not by the head.
 They know half'll be dead by the time we dock, another quarter'll die in the first week.
-That's why they pack us so tight.
+That's why they pack 'em so tight.
 It's all figured into the price."

-"The smart ones," Garrett added, "they don't even try to keep 'em all alive.
-Waste of food and water.
-Better to let the weak ones die off early, save resources for the ones who might last a month or two."

-"How long do they usually work them?"

-"Depends.
-Strong back like that soldier down there?
-Maybe three months if he's lucky.
-Scrawny clerk types?
-Week, maybe two.
-Women last longer sometimes—they're more careful, don't try to fight the system.
-But the salt gets everyone in the end."

-"What about escape attempts?"

-Both older guards laughed.
-"From the mines?
-Boy, you really are green.
-Mines are built in the middle of nowhere, surrounded by wasteland for fifty miles in every direction.
-Even if someone got out of the tunnels, where they gonna go?
-Desert'll kill you faster than the salt."

-"Plus," the second guard added, "overseers got dogs.
-Big ones, trained to track runaways.
-They don't bring 'em back alive."

-The young guard's voice dropped.
-"Seems like a waste.
-Some of these people look educated, skilled."

-"That's the beauty of it," Garrett said.
-"Don't matter what they were before.
-Merchant, soldier, farmer, priest—salt makes 'em all equal.
-All just meat for the grinder."

 Something heavy thudded against the deck above.
 "Speaking of which, time to check the other holds.
 Got two more shipments below deck.
 Want to make sure we don't lose too many before we dock."

 Their footsteps moved away, but their voices carried back.

-"Remember, boy—they're not people anymore.
-They're inventory.
-The sooner you learn that, the easier this job gets."

 In the hold, the silence that followed felt heavier than before.
 The dock worker had stopped tracing his chains.
 His hands lay motionless in his lap.
 The soldier behind Gond had stopped his rhythmic breathing.
 Even the prayers in the corner had ceased.

 Gond's gaze drifted to the hatch.
 He studied the lazy way the guards moved, how they clustered together instead of watching properly.
 Sloppy.
 Overconfident.

 He settled back against the hull, closing his eyes.
-Let them think him broken.
 Let them grow careless.

 His lips curved in the barest suggestion of a smile.

-*Entertainment's just about to begin.*